-At Mount Saint Gabriel Secondary school, due to his coordinating abilities, he was made the Compound Prefect where he coordinated all students activities on the school premises.
+At Mount Saint Gabriel Secondary school, due to his coordinating abilities, he was made the Compound Perfect where he coordinated all students activities on the school premises.
 He was also elected Exco member of the Rosary and the Brown Scapular groups and he discharged his duties satisfactorily.

-Dr Stephen Akuma was a Student -Leader of repute during his undergraduate studies in the University.
+Dr Stephen Akuma was a Student -Leader of repute during his undergraduate studies at the University.
 He represented the Department of Mathematics/Computer Science in the Student Union Government Parliament.
 His activities as a student leader made him head several Student committees where he advocated for students’ welfare.
-During his National Youth Service Corp (NYSC) at the Police Academy, Wudil, Kano State, he was made the Corpers Liason Officer (CLO) in the Academy.
+During his National Youth Service Corps (NYSC) at the Police Academy, Wudil, Kano State, he was made the Corpers Liason Officer (CLO) in the Academy.

 Other leadership positions he has held include pioneer President, Mount Saint Gabriel’s Old Boys Association (MSGOBA) set 2000, and President Mount Saint Gabriel Old Boys Association, BSU Chapter between 2004 and 2005.

 A Writer, An Activist, Social Crusader, Academic and An Astute Scientist: